dedale-fet/Distributed-Learning-Toolbox/README.md

 2. On the master node:

-	i.
-Download the folder spark-configurations into a local folder
+	1. Download the folder spark-configurations into a local folder

-	ii.
-Copy contents of spark-configurations into `$SPARK/conf`.
+	2. Copy contents of spark-configurations into `$SPARK/conf`.

-	iii.
-Define the master host: Edit line 50 of the file `$SPARK/conf/spark-env.sh` to bind the master of cluster to the IP of the master terminal.
+	3. Define the master host: Edit line 50 of the file `$SPARK/conf/spark-env.sh` to bind the master of cluster to the IP of the master terminal.
 For example, if the IP of the master terminal is `XXX.XXX.XXX.XXX` then assign:
 `SPARK_MASTER_HOST='XXX.XXX.XXX.XXX'`.
 Save and close the file.

-	iv.
-Define the slave nodes: Open and edit file `$SPARK/conf/slaves` to indicate the IPs of the worker nodes (line 19 and onwards).
+	4. Define the slave nodes: Open and edit file `$SPARK/conf/slaves` to indicate the IPs of the worker nodes (line 19 and onwards).
 Save and close the file.

-	v.
-Cluster configuration parameters.
+	5. Cluster configuration parameters.
 The configuration and environmental parameters for the cluster can be tuned at the file `$SPARK/spark-defaults.conf`.

 		- Define the port number for the spark cluster web-interface: Edit line 28 of the file `$SPARK/spark-defaults.conf` to indicate the URL for the spark cluster web interface.
-For example if the IP of the master terminal is `XXX.XXX.XXX.XXX` then assign:
+For example if the IP of the master terminal is `XXX.XXX.XXX.XXX` then assign: `spark.master spark://XXX.XXX.XXX.XXX:7077`

-`spark.master spark://XXX.XXX.XXX.XXX:7077`

 		- Define the location of the logging configuration: Edit the value of `-Dlog4j.configuration` at line 34 to indicate the location of the `log4j.properties' file ( `$SPARK\conf\log4j.properties` )